JETHRO-CODE/E-commerce-app/README.md

-# Heroic-universal-concept-website is an E-commerce website
+# E-commerce-app is an E-commerce website
 Developed using PHP,Javascript, Css and Jquery
 It advertises home gadgets and electronics